Unusual Call Option Trade in Eldorado Gold (EGO) Worth $660.00K

 The projected annual revenue for Eldorado Gold is $1,034MM.
 The projected annual non-GAAP EPS is $0.45.

-Helikon Investments holds 23,372K shares representing 12.71% ownership of the company.
-In it's prior filing, the firm reported owning 22,156K shares, representing an increase of 5.20%.
-The firm decreased its portfolio allocation in EGO by 99.91% over the last quarter.
+Trexquant Investment holds 147K shares representing 0.08% ownership of the company.
+In it's prior filing, the firm reported owning 83K shares, representing an increase of 43.58%.
+The firm decreased its portfolio allocation in EGO by 99.80% over the last quarter.

-Van Eck Associates holds 19,909K shares representing 10.82% ownership of the company.
-In it's prior filing, the firm reported owning 19,788K shares, representing an increase of 0.61%.
-The firm increased its portfolio allocation in EGO by 21.10% over the last quarter.
+Credit Suisse holds 152K shares representing 0.08% ownership of the company.
+In it's prior filing, the firm reported owning 151K shares, representing an increase of 0.90%.
+The firm decreased its portfolio allocation in EGO by 72.01% over the last quarter.

-Donald Smith & holds 9,794K shares representing 5.33% ownership of the company.
-In it's prior filing, the firm reported owning 9,814K shares, representing a decrease of 0.20%.
-The firm increased its portfolio allocation in EGO by 21.46% over the last quarter.
+Signaturefd holds 1K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 0K shares, representing an increase of 70.27%.
+The firm decreased its portfolio allocation in EGO by 99.52% over the last quarter.

-GDX - VanEck Vectors Gold Miners ETF holds 9,574K shares representing 5.21% ownership of the company.
-In it's prior filing, the firm reported owning 9,477K shares, representing an increase of 1.02%.
-The firm increased its portfolio allocation in EGO by 9.78% over the last quarter.
+Gamco Investors, Inc. Et Al holds 60K shares representing 0.03% ownership of the company.
+In it's prior filing, the firm reported owning 65K shares, representing a decrease of 9.23%.
+The firm increased its portfolio allocation in EGO by 16.04% over the last quarter.

-GDXJ - VanEck Vectors Junior Gold Miners ETF holds 6,450K shares representing 3.51% ownership of the company.
-In it's prior filing, the firm reported owning 6,329K shares, representing an increase of 1.88%.
-The firm increased its portfolio allocation in EGO by 13.63% over the last quarter.
+Schroder Investment Management Group holds 1,676K shares representing 0.91% ownership of the company.
+In it's prior filing, the firm reported owning 1,420K shares, representing an increase of 15.28%.
+The firm increased its portfolio allocation in EGO by 57.01% over the last quarter.

 Eldorado Gold Background Information